Darshit-Singh22/TIC_TAC_TOE_VERILOG/README.md

 Illegal_move = 0: When in PLAYER state, Illegal_move = 0 is to switch to COMPUTER state and let computer plays when PC = 1.

-Illegal_move = 1: Illegal moving from the player/ computer and switch to the IDLE state.
+Illegal_move = 1: Illegal moving from the player/ computer and switch to the IDLE state.//
-e.
+//e.
 No_space
 No_space = 0: still have space to play, continue the game.
 No_space = 1: no more space to play, game over, and need to reset the game before playing again.
 f.
 Win
 Win = 0: Still waiting for the winner
-Win = 1: There is a winner, finish the game, and need to reset the game before playing again.
+Win = 1: There is a winner, finish the game, and need to reset the game before playing again.//